Zoning Planning & Land Use Law in Alabama

 Also, if the zoning laws covering your property have changed, and some aspect of it is now violating the new rules, these changes can generally not be enforced against you, because it would be unfair to apply a new law retroactively.

-How Can a Brewton, Alabama Attorney Help?
+What Can A Brewton, Alabama Attorney Do?

 If you are in the early stages of a major construction or remodeling project on your property, especially if it is in a residential area (where zoning laws tend to be most restrictive), you are likely to encounter one zoning law issue or another.
 Of course, having read this article, you should now be aware that you have rights when it comes to contesting a zoning law as applied to you.
 While such contests do not always come out on the side of the landowner, the assistance of a good Brewton, Alabama real estate attorney will greatly improve one's chances.